Because there is more to do

-Bristol-Myers Squibb employees and patients explain in their own words what patient focus really means and how our work is making a difference.
+Bristol Myers Squibb employees can sometimes be patients too.
+Here they explain in their own words what patient-focus really means and how our work is making a difference.